2024 Grant Recipients

-Children’s Developmental Center strives to empower families and improve children’s lives through comprehensive early intervention services.
-The center serves children with developmental delays and special needs in Benton and Franklin Counties.
+Children’s Developmental Center empowers families and improve children’s lives through early intervention services, education, and therapeutic services.

 Columbia Basin College Foundation is dedicated to promoting student success programs through raising funds, building partnerships, and advocating for students and the college.

-Agency: Domestic Violence Services of Benton & Franklin Counties
+Domestic Violence Service of Benton and Franklin Counties

-Domestic Violence Services of Benton & Franklin Counties is dedicated to create a healthy community free from all forms of domestic violence.
+Domestic Violence Services of Benton and Franklin Counties is dedicated to create a healthy community free from all forms of domestic violence.

 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.